Our Advice on Pairing Wine With Thai Food

 Fruit-forward and acidic characteristics aren’t limited to just white wines.
 If you can’t stand any of the above, Pinot Noir will be your godsend.

-Sweet, sour, and spicy, with a thirst-quenching character, we’re amazed that this light Austrian red wine isn’t more highly recommended for Thai eats.
+Sweet, sour, and spicy, with a thirst-quenching character, we highly recommend this light Austrian red wine for Thai eats.